 - It helps in improving the creativity of the individual working in this field because of the various project they work on.

 - The personnel in this profession are always at their toes to stay updated which is the requirement of their job.
-Hence, it promotes awareness in the professionals of this field.
+Hence, it promotes awareness among the professionals of this field.

-- Journalism also provides freedom and platform to express the thoughts on a large scale.
+- Journalism also provides freedom and a platform to express the thoughts on a large scale.

 - It promoted critical thinking and also brings about healthy competition in the work field.